|

 - Ranger Cloak - Cloak developed by

-the Elves of the Wildwood in conjunction
+the Ranger Elves of the Wildwood in

-fit.
+sees fit.
 I basically gave them a 5 out of 6 if the characters were

 trying to surprise and 3 out of 6 if they were just generally being